beego/beedoc/en-US/mvc/view/static.md

 With the above settings, request `/images/login/login.png` will find `application_path/images/login/login.png` and request `/static/img/logo.png` will find `public/img/logo.png` file.

-By default beego will check if the file exists, if not return 404 page.
+By default Beego will check if the file exists, if not return 404 page.
 If the request is for `index.html`, because `http.ServeFile` will redirect and don't display this page by default, you can set `beego.DirectoryIndex=true` to show `index.html` page.
 If this is enabled, users can see the file list while visit the directory.